Conversions between kinetic and surface energy in periodically forced multiphase turbulence: Modelling

 Several studies \cite[e.g.][among others]{Dodd2016,Mukherjee2019,Thiesset2025} have reported a relationship between kinetic energy dissipation and interfacial surface area.
 This effect enters via Equation~\eqref{eq:dt_eps_Et} which formally couples the equations governing $\epsilon$ and $E_s$.

 The evolution equation for the surface density $A$ is known \cite{Pope1988,Candel1990}.
 For homogeneous flows, it can be formulated in terms of $E_s$ as \cite{VelaMartin2021,Calado2024}:

-where $K$ is the rate of production/destruction of surface area (or here surface energy).
-By analogy with $E_k$, we will write $K = P-\chi$ where $P$ relates to a surface energy production term associated with stretch and breakup, while $\chi$ is a surface energy destruction term due to compression and coalescence.
+where $K$ is the rate of production/destruction of surface area (or here surface energy). {This evolution for $E_s$ is exact.
+It reveals that the surface energy varies according to a linear source term $KE_s$.
+In homogeneous multiphase turbulence with no phase change, the stretch rate $K$ relates only to the velocity gradient tangent to the interface, i.e. $K = \langle \vect{\nabla}\vect{u}:\vect{n}\vect{n}\rangle_s$, where $\vect{\nabla}\vect{u}$ is the velocity gradient tensor, $\vect{n}$ is the normal vector to the interface, while $\langle \rangle_s$ denotes an area weighted average.
+Interface area increases when stretched ($K>0$) and decreases with compression ($K<0$) \cite{VelaMartin2021,Calado2024}.
+It also accounts for topological changes: breakup generally implies $E_s$ to increase and coalescence leads $E_s$ to decrease.} By analogy with $E_k$, we will write $K = P-\chi$ where $P$ relates to a surface energy production term associated with stretch and breakup, while $\chi$ is a surface energy destruction term due to compression and coalescence.
 This idea was already present in \cite{Vallet1999} and was reappraised in recent studies \cite{Mukherjee2019,Pandey2020,VelaMartin2021,CrialesiEsposito2022,Thiesset2025}. \citet{Vallet1999} suggested that $P$ is proportional to the inverse of the Kolmogorov time-scale, a postulate that is robustly verified in a variety of different situations including material surfaces \cite[e.g.][]{Yeung1990}, passive scalar iso-surfaces \cite[e.g.][]{Gauding2022}, premixed flames \cite[e.g.][]{Chu2024}, etc. Hence, we here assume $P = (\epsilon / \nu)^{1/2}$.
-However, much less is known about the rate of destruction of surface energy $\chi$.
-In consequence, since $\chi$ plays for $E_s$ the same role as $\epsilon$ for $E_k$, we add a fourth equation to model the evolution of $\chi$.
-The latter is written in analogy with the one of $\epsilon$ in the original $k-\epsilon$ model, by simply replacing $\epsilon$ by $\chi$ and $E_k$ by $E_s$.
-The final system then writes